You may be wondering why car auctions?

 To save and not end up with a lemon in a car auction, you need to research, plan, and budget before placing your bids.

-It is recommended to check the vehicle’s history report before placing your bid.
+Recommended checking the vehicle’s history report before placing your bid.
 This report contains information on the vehicle – such as odometer reading, registration history, damage, and repair history, etc.

 Before purchasing for a car auction like Auto Auction Mall you need to determine your budget, research the vehicle you want to purchase, and get expert assistance.